vBrooklyn/Coding_Challenge/README.md

 # Coding_Challenge
-Return Values which Appears Most Often
+Return Values Which Appears More Often